 Wire Rope Shop

-Based in West Midlands in the heart of the Black Country, Rope Services Direct are a time honoured family run family run wire rope shop, supplying a vast array of wire rope and stainless steel rope along with the many fittings and end terminations needed to suit your specific application.
-Crane ropes, trailer ropes, slings, rigging wires, architectural wire rope, and special assemblies, we can supply them all and more with our experienced riggers and presses we aim to deliver quality products swiftly.
+Based in West Midlands in the heart of the Black Country, Rope Services Direct are a time honoured family run wire rope shop, supplying a vast array of products along with the many fittings and end terminations needed to suit your specific application.
+Crane ropes, trailer ropes, slings, rigging wires, and special assemblies, we can supply them all and more with our experienced riggers and presses we aim to deliver quality products swiftly.

 Stainless Steel Rope